llamaxyz/llama/README.md

 ## Setup

-Duplicate `.env.example` and rename to `.env`:
+Copy `.env.example` and rename it to `.env`.

-- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `MAINNET_RPC_URL` variable.
-- Add a valid Private Key for the `PRIVATE_KEY` variable.
-- Add a valid Etherscan API Key for the `ETHERSCAN_API_KEY` variable.
+The comments in that file explain what each variable is for and when they're needed:

+- The `MAINNET_RPC_URL` variable is the only one that is required for running tests.
+- You may also want a mainnet `ETHERSCAN_API_KEY` for better traces when running fork tests.
+- The rest are only needed for deployment verification with forge scripts.
+An anvil default private key is provided in the `.env.example` file to facilitate testing.

 ### Commands